mokuda2/senioryearreflection/_posts/2023-04-05-State-of-the-Soul.md

 I also wondered what it would have been like being a black member and a white member in the 1950s.
 Black people couldn’t go through the temple or receive the priesthood during that time, which also implied that they couldn’t receive exaltation.
 Of course, it’s easy to look back in retrospect and say that anyone can enjoy the blessings of the priesthood now, but how did black members back then keep to the faith?
 It must have been pretty normal to receive discouraging news like that living in a society where they were treated poorly anyway.

 Black people not receiving the priesthood implied more than just not receiving exaltation.
 They were certainly viewed as undesirable.
 White members who had hopes for exaltation couldn’t marry a black person.
-What was the point of marrying a black person or even thinking that a black person was desirable if the marriage couldn’t last into the eternities?
-The way that sealings couldn’t be done if a black person were involved might have been the way some members of the Church viewed same-sex marriage.
+The way that sealings couldn’t be done if a black person were involved might be the way some members of the Church view same-sex marriage.
 On top of not being able to make temple covenants, the poor socioeconomic and low educational backgrounds of black people probably made them even less desirable.
 With such perceptions, black bodies were probably equivalently viewed as telestial bodies.
-And someone who wanted a celestial body didn’t want a telestial one.
+If members of the Church back then were to take President Nelson's invitation to "think celestial," what was the point of marrying a black person or even thinking that a black person was desirable if the marriage couldn’t last into the eternities?
+Someone who wanted a celestial body didn’t want a telestial one.

 Support from outside a minority community is crucial for change.
 It was obviously so for LGBTQ people’s journeys, which was why allies were so crucial.
 While people in the LGBTQ community can share their stories and experiences all they want, their voices are in vain if people in the majority don’t do anything about it.